Calculate Fabric yardage for clothes

 - How much fabric is needed to make a circle skirt

 - Easy reading of the measurements

 - Calculate Fabric yardage for Bed covering & pillows

 Some general facts about fabric – Fabric is usually measured by yards or meters.One yard is around 3 feet which is about 90 cms.
-One meter equals 1.09 yards or 39.4 inches.The width of the fabric ( checkout the different types of fabric available ) is usually 35-36 inch, 44-45 inch, 54 inch and 60 inch, 72 inch.
+One meter equals 1.09 yards or 39.4 inches.The width of the fabric ( checkout the different types of fabric available ) is usually 35-36 inch, 44-45 inch, 54 inch and 58-60 inch, 72 inch.
 Fabric with width around 110 inches are also available but not so commonly found in stores ( atleast where I shop).
 Pant/trouser materials are available mostly in 58-60 inch width

 For tops and dresses with panels, and when sewing with one way prints or fabric with naps or cutting fabric on the bias, or matching prints/ patterns these guesstimates will not apply.
 You may need extra yardage if you want particular prints in a particular direction on your garment.
 For this, making paper patterns and then calculating the yardage is the way to go.Some general guidelines on the fabric yardage are as follows.

 How many yards / meters of fabric to make pants

 For most of the pants you need twice the length + 1/4 meters extra